sjparkinson/static-review/README.md

 Install:
 --------
+Change PHP Cli Configuration with: phar.readonly = Off

 To install precommit tool and generate phar package: launch install_precommit.sh
 This script will install all required libraries and cretae a phar file with recent source

+In your .git/hooks/pre-commit repository just add "precommit [options]"

 Usage:
 -----
-After the installation you can execute ./precommit.phar [options] to verify added git file.
+After the installation you can execute ./precommit [options] to verify added git file.
 Well you can add the execution the phar in the .git add hook.

 Options:
 -------